Industry and EU clash over medical devices regulation

 But EU trade group Eucomed, representing some 22,500 device companies, argues no system could stop a fraud like PIP.
 It also questions whether a different regime would have stopped risky metal-on-metal hip implants reaching the market, given such hips were also approved under the more stringent U.S. system.

-A key debate is whether Europe should shift to a centralized system as in the United States, potentially by folding devices regulation into the European Medicines Agency (EMA).
+A key debate is whether Europe should shift to a centralised system as in the United States, potentially by folding devices regulation into the European Medicines Agency (EMA).

 That notion alarms Eucomed's CEO Serge Bernasconi.